Samnites: Cities and engineering

-Samnite architecture in Pompeii often resembled that of Greek architecture.
+Samnite architecture in Pompeii or Herculaneum often resembled that of Greek architecture.
 For example, palaestras, colonnades, stoai, and columns were all borrowed from the Greeks.
 Other techniques were borrowed from the Etruscans.
 Such as breaking up orthostates with narrow blocks.
 The Samnite palaestra in Pompeii is made from a rectangular courtyard surrounded by porticos and Doric columns made of tufa.
 A peristyle courtyard lies to the west of the palaestra.
 This building was similar to Greek palaestra, and was likely either a gymnasium, religious site, or a campus.
 Houses were built on foundations topped with smaller blocks laid in courses.
 In order to elevate the foundation, dados and orthostats were inserted into the fauces.
 Blocks of stone also needed to be put alongside the base of the wall.
 Walls were usually made of rubble.
 The rubble could have been carved to make it resemble carved blocks of stone, rather than rubble.
 Alongside this practice, layers of plaster were spread over it.
 Plaster was also used to make frescoes.
 This was done by applying pigment to the plaster whilst it was damp.
 Another construction material called stucco was often painted, creating the appearance of a house covered in marble.
 Atriums were a common feature of Samnite houses.
 They used impulviums, loggia, and cellae.
 Façades made of tuff, tabernae, peristyles, dentil cornices supported by cubic capitals, which are the upper part of a column, used figurines and were all located outside of the houses.
 Roofs with downspouts made of stone and tiles.

 Small, personal, and makeshift farms or houses were common buildings.
 One farmhouse found near Campobasso consists of a square module, which was likely a stable house, and a series of rooms with hearths centered around a courthouse.
 The house has a small mortar line basin, a dolia, and other container vessels.
 Indicating that these materials were used for the process and storage of produce.
 Another farmstead was built in 200 BC using limestone blocks held together by yellow mortar.
 An archaeological site known as "ACQ 11000" had a terrace covered in thick clay, a walled space with a paved floor, and a stone wall.